 It is an area where it practically does not rain but where there is water because these rivers, at least annually, provide a flow from the rains that occur in the Andes.
 In such a way that these rivers become oases, thanks to which it is possible to develop agricultural activities.

 Since the Nasca Lines are located in a place where less than one liter/m² of rain falls per year.
-The terrain is arid, and the composition of the soil, with a high gypsum content mixed with the morning dew, keeps the Earth and stones “attached” to the ground, preventing them from being carried away by the movement of the air.
+The terrain is arid, and the composition of the soil, with a high gypsum content mixed with the morning mist and dew, keeps the Earth and stones “attached” to the ground, preventing them from being carried away by the movement of the air.
 This warm air acts as a cushion that prevents the lines from being erased because it forces the wind to change its direction.

 The Nasca culture developed mainly in the valleys of the department of Ica, Peru.
 Its center was located in Cahuachi, on the left bank of the Rio Grande, in the current province of Nasca.